LuxerIThink/AiR_SCRlinuxBash/README.md

-# Solutions for Linux Bash tasks
+# Solutions for Linux Bash tasks for SCR AiR
-for Real Time Systems subject in Automatic and Robotics on Poznan University of Technology
+(for Real Time Systems subject in Automatic and Robotics on Poznan University of Technology)

 Course repo: